gemstation/gemforge-docs/configuration/diamond.md

 ## Initialization contract

-The initialization contract - `diamond.init` config - must be a uniquely named contract so that Gemforge can easily find it in the artifacts folder.

-If this value is empty then an initialization call will not be made.
+The initialization contract - `diamond.init` config - is optional, and is only needed if you wish to execute [custom initialization code](../development/initialization.md) on-chain when doing a new deployment of your Diamond.

 ## Core facets